 In 1992, Porter left his home in Hong Kong to tour the small towns and major cities of Yun–nan, studying each of their local cultures and larger impacts on the trajectory of Chinese history.
 Here, he shares his encyclopedic knowledge of the nation’s beautiful legacy while introducing new insight about the province’s landscapes, people, and recent state of affairs.
 He visited Bulang Mountain, where the local people had no written language of their own, so they sent their children to live as monks in nearby Tai temples to learn Tai script.
 He saw women in Lijiang who wore traditional sheepskin jackets that bore seven frogeyes without clear explanation.
 In Dali, a small town turned urban center, he recalls a massive museum built to show off the city’s new wealth, only to have half of its halls left empty and unvisited.

-The first of a series of three China travel memoirs to be published by Counterpoint, Bill Porter’s book tells the incredible story of a spread of land with a thousand years of human history.
+The first of a series of three China travel memoirs to be published by Soft Skull, Bill Porter’s book tells the incredible story of a spread of land with a thousand years of human history.
 His remarkable insight and unparalleled understanding of China place this book at the forefront of East Asian travel literature.